 DevOps primarily involves the people responsible for delivering applications, including developers, operators, and security professionals.
 These three interdependent roles need tightly coupled tools to coordinate their contributions to application delivery.

-DevOps is a movement away from the Waterfall Model of software delivery.
-In the Waterfall Model, software applications are delivered as a linear sort of waterfall through various groups.
-Developers receive requirements, and write the application before handing off to Quality Assurance for testing.
+DevOps is a movement away from the Waterfall model of software delivery.
+In the Waterfall model, software applications are delivered as a linear, step-by-step path through various groups.
+Developers receive requirements and write the application before handing it off to quality assurance for testing.
 After the development phase, the application is handed to a release team for packaging and user acceptance testing.
 When testing is complete, security experts are brought in to ensure compliance and best practices.
-Eventually, operators deploy the application, and the final stage of the waterfall lands on the monitoring team.
+Eventually, operators deploy the application and the final stage of the waterfall lands on the monitoring team.

 The problem with the traditional Waterfall software delivery model is that it prioritizes minimizing risk instead of maximizing agility.
 Waterfall restricts individual autonomy, slows feedback loops, and requires many teams and checkpoints for every small change to the application.

-DevOps is about allowing the participants in this process -- Operations, Security, Development -- to work in parallel.
+DevOps is about allowing the participants in this process—operations, security, development—to work in parallel.
 We do this by deconstructing the essential elements of the application delivery process and providing a tool best suited for each participant and task.
-The end result is a process that prioritizes agility, time to value, and a more continuous integration and continuous delivery model.
+The end result is a process that prioritizes agility, time to value, and small but frequent updates to the software.